mkostrun/UBASIC-PLUS/README.md

   execute demo script number N.

+- *kill*

+  Stops the script if it is being executed, and returns control to command prompt.

 - If in *prog* mode, every typed line is added to the script until *save* or *run* is executed.